johannah/trajectories/README.md

 More examples can be found at [https://imgur.com/a/6DJbrB1](https://imgur.com/a/6DJbrB1)

 ---
-# Below we show some deomstrations from zero-step models with a static goal.
+# Below we demonstrate reconstruction error

 Below is a demonstration of the reconstruction from our VQ-VAE model: